Undergraduate | MAQ-PICX3015 | 2024

 Security Policy Analysis: Current and Emerging Issues

-- To be able to place current security challenges within their broader historical, cultural, political and geographic contexts
+- Understand current security challenges within their broader historical, cultural, political and geographic contexts.

 - Explain the motivations and objectives of both sides within a conflict and be able to identify their strategic options